-It is vitally important that you obtain proper advice prior to agreeing a voluntary undertaking.
+It is vitally important that anyone considering agreeing to a voluntary undertaking takes proper legal advice prior to signing it .

-Whilst it may be attractive to enter into a Director Disqualification Undertaking to avoid the potential legal costs for which you may be liable in contested Director Disqualification Proceedings, this can be a mistake.
-Aside from the consequences of not properly examining the wording of the Director Disqualification Undertaking, it can:
+Whilst it may be attractive to enter into a director disqualification undertaking to avoid the potential legal costs for which you may be liable in contested disqualification proceedings, this can be a mistake.
+Aside from the consequences of not properly examining the wording of the director disqualification undertaking, it can:

-- Open a director up to a claim under the new Compensation Order scheme when it comes in to effect following the introduction by the Small Business, Enterprise and Employment Act 2015(which received Royal Assent on 26 March 2015).
-This could leave former directors open to personal claims for losses sustained by all creditors in the liquidation.
+- open a director up to a claim under the compensation order scheme which came in to effect in 2016 as part of the Small Business, Enterprise and Employment Act 2015.
+This radical change can leave former directors open to personal claims for losses sustained by all creditors in the liquidation if they sign a voluntary undertaking without proper advice.